Jelly-like Discharge During Pregnancy – Do You Need to Worry?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Pregnancy is a process that involves a lot of changes in the body, both internally and externally.
 Vaginal discharge is not unknown to women as they may experience some form of it in their lives.
-However, a white, jelly-like discharge during pregnancy may pique your curiosity as this form of discharge is mostly unlike the others you may have had.
+However, a white, jelly-like discharge during pregnancy may pique your curiosity as this form of discharge is unlike the others you may have had.
 It also may be thicker and have a weird smell.
 Here is more information on what it is and whether you need to take any special measures for it.

-Is a Jelly-like Discharge During Pregnancy a Matter of Concern?
+Is a Jelly-Like Discharge During Pregnancy a Matter of Concern?